leonjza/frida-boot/course/1-chapter-1/internals.md

 ### Using gdb

-After opening our program in `gdb`, we could maybe ask for the available functions symbols.
+After opening our program in `gdb`, we could ask for the available function symbols there too.
 We can do this with `info functions`:

 ```text
 gef➤  info functions